-In this article, we’re going to dive into some of the most famous types of Selmer saxophones – from the very first Modele 22 in 1922, to the highly regarded Reference 54 & Reference 36 made today – and look at some of the key musicians and key albums they feature on.
+We already included Selmer at #1 in our round up of the best saxophone brands in the world but, in this article, we’re going to dive into more detail.
+We’ll talk through some of the most famous Selmer saxophones – from the very first Modele 22 in 1922 to the highly regarded Reference 54 & Reference 36 made today – and look at some of the key musicians and key albums they feature on.

 If you’re a saxophone aficionado and have additional information you think we should include, feel free to use the comments section at the end.